Tag

 Red Hat Open Cluster Management (OCM) Cross-Cluster Privilege Escalation via Forged Certificates (CVE-2026-4740)

-2 rules 1 TTP 1 CVE 1 IOCCVE-2026-4740 describes a vulnerability in Red Hat Open Cluster Management (OCM) where improper validation of Kubernetes client certificate renewal allows a managed cluster administrator to forge certificates, enabling cross-cluster privilege escalation.
+2 rules 1 TTP 1 CVECVE-2026-4740 describes a vulnerability in Red Hat Open Cluster Management (OCM) where improper validation of Kubernetes client certificate renewal allows a managed cluster administrator to forge certificates, enabling cross-cluster privilege escalation.

 Kubernetes Secret Access via Unusual User Agent